eugene-krivosheyev/java-junior/README.md

 ## Given
 - PM
 - Analyst
-- Product's FRs and NFRs
+- Product'strategy FRs and NFRs
-- System's internal NFRs
+- System'strategy internal NFRs
 - CI server
 - Sonar server

 ## When
 - Teams formed
-- Every team's git repo visible to PM and is identifiable
+- Every team'strategy git repo visible to PM and is identifiable
 - Teams deliver product with two iterations

 ## Then